monarch-initiative/dipper/README.md

 * Some of the parsers require login and/or connection credentials with the remote system.
 In those cases you will need to add the credentials to a conf.json file.
 Please see individual parsers for details.

+## Documentation:

+The full documentation, including API docs, can be found on [read the docs](https://dipper.readthedocs.io).

 ## Sources: